Non-ridge-chordal complexes whose clique complex has shellable Alexander dual: Construction of the counterexamples

-\begin{proposition} For any integers $d, k \ge 2$ there is a constructible, contractible $d$-dimensional complex on $k2^d + k + d$ vertices that is not ridge chordal. \end{proposition}
+\begin{proposition} For any integers $d, k \ge 2$ there is a constructible, contractible $d$-dimensional complex on $k2^d + k + d$ vertices that is not ridge-chordal. \end{proposition}

 \begin{proof} For any $d \ge 2$, there exists a shellable contractible simplicial $d$-complex $C_d$ on $2^d+d+1$ vertices that has only one free ridge \cite{ABL}.
-Let $\Delta^d_{k}$ be the $d$-complex obtained by glueing together $k$ copies of the complex $C_d$ via the identification of their free ridges; the case $d=k=2$ is illustrated in Figure 1.
+Let $\Delta^d_{k}$ be the $d$-complex obtained by glueing together $k$ copies of the complex $C_d$ via the identification of their free ridges; the case $d=k=2$ is illustrated in Figure 1, and appeared also in Barmak's book \cite[Example 11.2.9]{BA}.
 By definition, $\Delta^d_k$ is constructible and has $k(2^d+d+1)-(k-1)d = k2^d + k + d$ vertices.
-By van Kampen, $\Delta^d_k$ is contractible.
+By van Kampen's theorem, $\Delta^d_k$ is contractible.
 We claim that $\dim \Delta^d_k = \dim \operatorname{Cl}(\Delta^d_k)$.
 In fact, were there a face in $\operatorname{Cl}(\Delta^d_k)$ of dimension $t >d$, then $\Delta^d_k$ would contain an induced subcomplex $S$ on $t+1$ vertices with the same $d$-skeleton of the $t$-simplex.
-So $S$ would have nontrivial homology and the same dimension of $\Delta^d_k$, a contradiction with the contractibility of $\Delta^d_k$.
+So $S$ would have nontrivial $d$-th homology, against the contractibility of $\Delta^d_k$.
 This proves the claim.
-But since $\Delta^d_k$ has no free ridge, it is neither ridge-chordal (by Lemma \ref{lem:existence1}) nor shellable (because all shellable contractible complexes are collapsible). \end{proof}
+But since $\Delta^d_k$ has no free ridge, it is neither ridge-chordal (by Lemma \ref{lem:existence1}) nor shellable (because all shellable contractible complexes are collapsible, cf.~\cite[Lemma 17]{DON}). \end{proof}